 Note on direct queriesSince you aren’t calling through the Dapr runtime, direct queries of the state store are not governed by Dapr concurrency control.
 What you see are snapshots of committed data acceptable for read-only queries across multiple actors.
 Writes should be done via the Dapr state management or actors APIs.

 If the data store supports SQL queries, you can query an actor’s state using SQL queries.
 For example:

 You can also avoid the common turn-based concurrency limitations of actor frameworks by performing aggregate queries across actor instances.
 For example, to calculate the average temperature of all thermometer actors, use:

 SELECT AVG(value) FROM StateTable WHERE Id LIKE '<app-id>||<thermometer>||*||temperature'

 Dapr enables per state set request time-to-live (TTL).
 This means that applications can set time-to-live per state stored, and these states cannot be retrieved after expiration.

 State management API

-The API for state management can be found in the state management API reference which describes how to retrieve, save and delete state values by providing keys.
+The state management API can be found in the state management API reference, which describes how to retrieve, save, delete, and query state values by providing keys.